admin1

 Tire Pressure Sensor and Air ValveMeasures tire pressure and temperature, sending data to the vehicle’s ECU.

-Data TransmissionUses radio frequency to wirelessly send pressure data to the vehicle’s onboard computer.
+Data TransmissionUses radio frequency to wirelessly transmit pressure data to the vehicle’s onboard computer.

-Signal SendingTPMS sensors monitor air pressure and transmit signals to the vehicle’s antenna for dashboard alerts.
+Signal SendingTPMS sensors monitor air pressure and send signals to the vehicle’s antenna for dashboard alerts.

-You get instant updates about your tires.
-This helps you avoid driving on underinflated or overinflated tires, which can be dangerous.
+You receive immediate updates regarding your tires, helping you avoid driving with underinflated or overinflated tires, both of which can create safety risks.

 Types of TPMS Systems

 • Direct TPMS: This system uses dedicated pressure sensors attached to each tire valve.
-It gives you real-time pressure data and can also measure tire temperature.
-Direct TPMS sends accurate information straight to your car’s computer.
-You get immediate alerts if a tire loses pressure.
+It provides real-time pressure data and can also measure tire temperature.
+Direct TPMS transmits accurate information directly to the vehicle’s computer and delivers immediate alerts if pressure drops.

-• Indirect TPMS: This system does not use pressure sensors.
-Instead, it relies on the anti-lock braking system (ABS) to track wheel speed.
-If one tire spins faster than the others, the system guesses that it has lost pressure.
-Indirect TPMS needs you to drive a certain distance before it can detect a problem.
+• Indirect TPMS: This system does not include pressure sensors.
+Instead, it uses the anti-lock braking system (ABS) to monitor wheel speed.
+If one tire rotates faster than others, the system assumes pressure loss.
+Indirect TPMS requires driving a certain distance before detecting issues.

 FeatureDirect TPMSIndirect TPMS